How do I apply for a library card?

-Library cards registrations generally expire every two years.
+Library card registrations generally expire every two years.
 If you are signed up for email notification, you will receive an email notice 35 days before your card expires.
 To renew your library card, call your local library.
 They may be able to renew your registration over the phone, or they will let you know what you need to bring in to the library to renew.

 Who is eligible for a Washington County Cooperative Library Services (WCCLS) library card?

-Live in the metro Portland area?
+Live in the Portland metro area?

-Live outside of metro Portland and Washington County?
+Live outside of Portland metro and Washington County?

-Thanks to the Oregon Passport Program, if you are an Oregon resident and have a library card from a participating Passport Program library, you can get a free library card at WCCLS.
+Thanks to the Oregon Library Passport Program, if you are an Oregon resident and have a library card from a participating Passport Program library, you can get a free library card at WCCLS.
 Find a list of participating libraries here.

-The Passport Program provides limited access* to WCCLS libraries and materials must be checked out and returned to a WCCLS library (your home library will not return them for you).
+The Passport Program provides limited access to WCCLS libraries and materials must be checked out and returned to a WCCLS library (your home library will not return them for you).
+Limited access includes:

 - Up to 10 checkouts at a time

 - Card is good for one year (you may renew)

 Here is what you need to be eligible to get a free WCCLS library card through the Oregon Library Passport Program: